-Recent studies have found that the areas of the brain involved with processing acute pain are different from those that process chronic pain.
+Recent studies have found that the brain areas involved with processing acute pain are different from chronic pain.
 In fact, multiple research studies have proven that chronic pain does not affect a singular region of the brain — it results in changes to many regions involved in critical functions and processes.
 For example:

-- Chronic pain shrinks the gray matter of the brain— responsible for memory and information processing — by as much as 11% a year.
+- Chronic pain shrinks the brain’s gray matter — responsible for memory and information processing — by as much as 11% a year.

-In contrast, the normal aging of the brain results in 0.5% loss of gray matter per year.
+In contrast, the brain’s normal aging results in a 0.5% loss of gray matter per year.
 It’s believed that chronic pain sufferers experience this shrinkage because the nerves involved in communication are continually firing — and this constant nerve activity causes the brain to rewire itself as a form of protection.

 - People with chronic pain experience a reduction in the volume of their prefrontal cortex.

-The prefrontal cortex of the brain regulates emotions, personality expression and social behavior.
+The prefrontal cortex of the brain regulates emotions, personality expression, and social behavior.
 Research shows that people with chronic pain have constant and excessive activity in the brain nerves, or neurons, in this area — and this causes the neurons to die prematurely.
-Fear, worry and anxiety tend to become more pronounced in people with chronic pain because with the loss of prefrontal cortex comes the inability to control those feelings.
+Fear, worry, and anxiety tend to become more pronounced in people with chronic pain because with the loss of the prefrontal cortex come the inability to control those feelings.

 - For chronic pain sufferers, the thalamus remains open.

-The hippocampus is a part of the brain that helps regulate emotional responses and is associated with spatial processing and the formation of new memories relating to facts and events.
-People with chronic pain show a decreased volume in this part of the brain, which can lead to increased anxiety as well as learning and memory problems.
+The hippocampus is a part of the brain that helps regulate emotional responses and is associated with spatial processing and new memories relating to facts and events.
+People with chronic pain show a decreased volume in this part of the brain, leading to increased anxiety and learning and memory problems.

+Studies show that chronic pain patients treated for their pain experienced increased brain mass to “normal” levels, increased their number of gray matter cells, and thalamus that repaired itself and began to operate normally.
 While the effect of chronic pain on the brain may seem overwhelming, research suggests that the changes don’t have to be permanent — they can be reversed when patients receive proper treatment.
-Studies show that chronic pain patients who were treated for their pain experienced an increase in brain mass to “normal” levels, an increase in their number of gray matter cells and a thalamus that repaired itself and began to operate normally.
-The key is to receive effective treatment for chronic pain—and to receive that treatment as early as possible to avoid brain changes in the first place.
+The key is to receive effective treatment for chronic pain and receive that treatment as early as possible to avoid brain changes in the first place.

-At Pain Management and Injury Relief, our pain management specialists use the latest technologies and most advanced equipment to help diagnose and manage your pain.
+At PMIR Medical Center, our pain management specialists use the latest technologies and most advanced equipment to help diagnose and manage your pain.
 Our continuum of services includes innovative, minimally invasive procedures and non-narcotic pain-relief methods.
-If you’d like to learn more about options for addressing your chronic pain — now rather than later — we encourage you to call Pain Management and Injury Relief at (877) 724-6349 to make an appointment today.
+If you’d like to learn more about options for addressing your chronic pain — now rather than later — we encourage you to schedule an appointment today.